PyMySQL/mysqlclient/doc/user_guide.rst

             *This must be a keyword parameter.*

+         ssl_mode
+            If present, specify the security settings for the connection to the server.
+For more information on ssl_mode, see the MySQL documentation.
+Only one of 'DISABLED', 'PREFERRED', 'REQUIRED', 'VERIFY_CA', 'VERIFY_IDENTITY'
+            can be specified.

+            If not present, the session ssl_mode will be unchanged, but in version 5.7 and later, the default is PREFERRED.

+            *This must be a keyword parameter.*

          ssl
             This parameter takes a dictionary or mapping, where the keys are parameter names used by the mysql_ssl_set_ MySQL